 Legitimate defenses might include:

 - You touched another person’s genitals, but not for gratification or arousal

 - You weren’t in public or in a place that could be viewed by the public

 - You reasonably believed that no one present would be offended

 - Your rights have been violated in some way.

 Don’t underestimate the power of a persuasive defense.
-A strong defense, led by a qualified and experienced attorney, can make the prosecutor’s job much more difficult.
+A strong defense, led by a qualified and Los Angeles criminal lawyer, can make the prosecutor’s job much more difficult.

 The best way to avoid an arrest for having sex in your car is not having sex in your car.
 If someone else can see you, it’s probably not a good idea.
 In fact, if someone else can see you, it’s probably a crime.